OFS/opae-sdk/doc/src/fpga_tools/rsu/rsu.md

 # rsu bmcimg --page=user 25:00.0
 ```

- Triggers a boot of the BMC image for the device with PCIe
+ Triggers a boot of the BMC image (user page) for the device with PCIe
  address 25:00.0.
- NOTE: Both BMC and FPGA images will be reconfigured from the user bank.

 ```console
 # rsu bmcimg --page=factory 25:00.0